 During periods of high demand for services, our staff may no longer have openings for new clients without an extended wait.
 In that situation, counseling services may offer students other brief therapeutic interventions or may provide referrals in addition to the ongoing availability of 24-hour crisis support.

-Care provided by primary medical care providers:
+Examples of care provided by primary medical care providers:

 - Acute illnesses (cough, colds, flu, infections and viruses) and injuries (sprains, strains, cuts)